 In 2008, works on the combined Hydrodesulphurization & Fluid Catalytic Cracker (FCC) were finished in Sisak, allowing the refinery to finally produce lower sulphur content gasoline.
 The permits for the Isomerization unit were also issued.
 In Rijeka, the construction of the Hydrocracking Complex, the Sulphur Recovery Unit and the Hydrogen Generating Unit (HGU) were started.

 In early 2009, the plans for the Rijeka refinery’s major new unit, the DCU (Delayed Coker Unit), were also approved and the application for environmental permits submitted.
 This unit could vastly improve the configuration of the refinery.
 However, the environmental impact study, the first phase of the permitting process, was not approved until December 2013.
+After all the prerequisites that will assure return on investment have been met, the final investment decision for DCU is expected in 2019 while commission is planned in 2023.

 The three units in the Rijeka refinery (Hydrocracking Complex, Sulphur Recovery unit, and Hydrogen generation unit) were all in operation in February 2011; the Isomerization Unit in Sisak was finally online in January 2012, marking the completion of the first phase of the planned modernization in both refineries.